neotron/MagicMail/README.md

 Mail addon for Wildstar, install from Curse.
+Created by David Hedbor <neotron@gmail.com>

+All Rights Reserved.